 For example, we might see someone walking down the street who throws a cigarette on the ground.
 But since it’s a “I don’t care,” behavior, we do not act to modify that person’s behavior.

-A consequence is the motivational energy that either:
+A consequence is the motivational energy that either positive or negative:

 You might say that motivation fills the mind with energy, the same way gasoline powers a car.
 No gas, no go — no motivation, no behavior.
 A conditioning consequence provides that energy.